-Alex Smith, Julian Cremer and Angie Moretti Miramonte High School seniors tal benefits within the field of stem cell research is quickly side at my preschool, these sounds meant that something becoming a reality.
-Embryonic stem cell research has an exciting was occurring.
-While sirens were a source of enincredible opportunity to further the overall well being of the human race by developing treatments for a breadth of critical diseases from Alzheimer's, to diabetes, to arthritis.
+Alex Smith, Julian Cremer and Angie Moretti Miramonte High School seniors technology rapidly advances and the potential for scientific discovery is unlike anything we've ever seen before, the possibility of monumental benefits within the field of stem cell research is quickly becoming a reality.
+Embryonic stem cell research has an incredible opportunity to further the overall well being of the human race by developing treatments for a breadth of critical diseases from Alzheimer's, to diabetes, to arthritis.
 However, the time and resources that this promising research demands requires the support of federal funding and that, in turn, requires the support of the public.
 Fundamentally, I believe this is an issue that affects us all and its potential to change the world and save millions of lives cannot be ignored nor hindered by a corrupt political system any longer.

 I am fighting to provide more federal funding to embryonic stem cell research.
-As technology rapidly advances and the potential for scientific discovery is unlike anything we've ever seen before, the possibility of monumenwww.lamorindaweekly.com
+As